 Now he wants to study software engineering.
 So I’m not dead yet, but my dreams of having a cottage like this designed by my son are. 😉

 It’s on the market for $1.695 million.
-Check the listing at Village Properties for more photos and information.
+Check the listing for more information.